Appearance

 On a schema object, click the three-dot menu on the right side to access these options:

-- Data Attachment: Users can attach data to objects by importing CSV files from their local machine or from URLs.
-The system provides a wizard to map source fields to target object fields, with options to match exactly or skip fields.
+- Data Attachment: Import CSV files from your local machine or URLs.
+The system provides a wizard to map your CSV columns to your object fields.

 2.3 Deploying Your Schema